-Senior year: further in-depth courses in your particular areas of interest plus independent work (IW) in which you take an engineering problem and devise a way to solve it by carrying out the necessary observations, experiments, designs, and calculations, then present it in a professional manner (some students also do IW in their junior year.)
+Senior year: further in-depth courses in your particular areas of interest, plus independent work or a senior thesis in which you take an engineering problem and devise a way to solve it by carrying out the necessary observations, experiments, designs, and calculations, then present it in a professional manner.

 How is B.S.E. independent work organized?

-In three of the departments – Chemical and Biological Engineering, Civil and Environmental Engineering, and Operations Research and Financial Engineering – independent work is generally done as a full-year senior thesis that counts as two courses (junior independent work is also available, but rarely done.)
-In the other three departments – Computer Science, Electrical Engineering, and Mechanical and Aerospace Engineering – independent work can be done in one-semester units, each of which counts as a course, although it is becoming increasingly common for students to connect two semesters of independent work to make a senior thesis in these departments as well.
-Some topics are more suitable for one-term projects, while others take two terms to do.
+In four departments – Chemical and Biological Engineering, Civil and Environmental Engineering, Electrical Engineering, and Operations Research and Financial Engineering – independent work is done as a full-year senior thesis that counts as two courses (junior independent work is also available, and ORFE has a one-term senior option.)
+In Mechanical and Aerospace Engineering, students do either one-semester senior independent work or two-semester senior theses or senior projects with design (one-semester junior independent work is also available.)
+In Computer Science, independent work consists of one or more one-semester projects, although it is increasingly common for students to connect two semesters of independent work to make a full-year senior thesis.
 Each department has a system for matching students with independent work advisers.
-Often faculty members list topics that they’d like to have a student work on, but if a student has a personal interest in something and there is a faculty member willing to supervise it, and it doesn’t cost an immense amount, it’s usually possible to do.
+Often faculty members list topics that they’d like to have a student work on, but if a student has a personal interest and there is a faculty member willing to supervise it, and it doesn’t cost an immense amount, it’s usually possible to do.
 Funding is available from SEAS for modest expenses connected with junior and senior independent work and theses.

 Can I study abroad as a B.S.E. student?

 Yes, and an increasing number of students are doing so.
-Recently, B.S.E. students have studied in Denmark, England, Australia, France, New Zealand, South Africa, Chile, Korea, and Israel.
+Recently, B.S.E. students have studied in Denmark, France, England, Australia, New Zealand, South Africa, China, Chile, Argentina, Hungary, Kenya and Switzerland.
 English-speaking countries are most popular, for although your language skills may be adequate to learn history or literature, learning about the derivation of Navier-Stokes equations in an exotic language may be more than you can handle, but that’s only a practical limitation and we’re happy to consider any reasonable program.
 Early planning is key, even a year or more in advance.
-An exchange program with Oxford is open to EE, MAE, and CEE students and exchanges with Ecole Centrade Paris, the University of Cantabria in Spain, and Hong Kong University are also available.
-Although it is not overseas, there's also an exchange program with Smith College in Massachusetts.
-Consult with the associate dean for undergraduate affairs and the Study Abroad program.
-For more information, visit http://www.princeton.edu/oip/sap/ .
-Other students take advantage of summer academic opportunities such as Princeton-in-Beijing and Princeton Global Seminars.
-Summer work opportunities are available in France and Germany.
+A year-long exchange program with Oxford is open to ELE, MAE, and CEE students with possible expansion to COS, other exchanges with CentraleSupélec in Paris, University of Cantabria in Spain, ETH-Zürich, Hong Kong U, and TU Delft.
+Many other destinations are open as well, such as Edinburgh and Melbourne.
+Consult with the associate dean for undergraduate affairs and the director of the Study Abroad program.
+See http://www.princeton.edu/oip/sap/.

 Can I pursue a certificate program as a B.S.E. student?

 Almost all Princeton certificate programs are open to B.S.E. students, not just the engineering-related ones like Engineering Physics and Engineering Biology.
-Careful planning is key, but engineering students have recently done certificates in Visual Arts, Musical Performance, Theater and Dance, language and area studies (e.g. Latin American Studies) and Environmental Studies.
+Careful planning is key, but engineering students have recently done certificates in Visual Arts, Musical Performance, Theater and Dance, language and area studies (e.g. Latin American Studies), Environmental Studies, and the many others.